jrhut/Longurl.jl/README.md

 ## Usage

 This package provides function expand_urls that will take an array of short urls and return a dataframe with the original url, expanded url and status code.
+If the request itself fails expanded_url and status_code will equal 'missing'.

 ```
   expand_urls(urls_to_expand)